supahcraig/Creating_CDP_Environments/Azure_via_CDP_console.md

 2. Select Azure as the cloud environment
 3. Choose/Create your Azure Credential

-___
 ### Creating an Azure CDP Credential
-If you don't already have a credential you'd like to use, follow this:
+If you don't already have a credential you'd like to use, follow these steps:

 1. Select Azure as the cloud environment
 2. Give your credential a name